ImBerkayKaplan/IT-Open-Source-Intelligence-Automation/README.md

 Organize your Java files: Ensure that your Java files (e.g., Main.java and OSUIntelligenceTools.java) are located in the same directory.

 Download the Jsoup library JAR file from the official Jsoup website, https://jsoup.org/download.
 Select the "jsoup-x.x.x.jar" file (where x.x.x is the version number).
+This repo also has a jsoup library in its lib folder, but it may be outdated.

-Save the downloaded JAR file in the same directory as your Java files (e.g., Main.java and OSUIntelligenceTools.java).
+Save the downloaded JAR file for Jsoup in the same directory as your Java files (e.g., Main.java and OSUIntelligenceTools.java).

 Open a terminal (Command Prompt on Windows, Terminal on macOS or Linux) and navigate to the directory containing the Java files using the cd command.
 For example: